tarolangner/ukb_mimir/README.md

 2) *Which properties can the inference predict?*

-This inference engine can estimate sex, age, height, weight and several emulated measurements together with confidence intervals.
+This inference engine can estimate sex, age, height, weight, and several emulated measurements together with individual confidence intervals.
 Find a full list of regression targets and results of 10-fold cross-validation [here](https://github.com/tarolangner/ukb_mimir/blob/main/documentation/validation/mimir_validation.pdf).

 3) *How to get image data?*

 The image data of UK Biobank can only be shared with authorized research applications.
 You can [apply for access here](https://www.ukbiobank.ac.uk/enable-your-research/apply-for-access).
 Within UK Biobank, these images are listed under field *20201 - Dixon technique for internal fat - DICOM*.
+If you do not have access but wish to test the pipeline, you can apply it to one test image that is [freely available here](https://biobank.ndph.ox.ac.uk/showcase/refer.cgi?id=20201).

 4) *Will this work for any medical image data?*

 The approach has only been validated for neck-to-knee body MRI of about 40,000 UK Biobank subjects (44-82 years old, 95% self-reported white British ethnicity).
-Data of a different imaging modality, device type, or demographic will likely result in deteriorated performance.
-However, if the imaging protocol was accurately replicated outside the scope of UK Biobank for a similar demographic, similar performance might be possible.
+Data from other imaging modalities, device types, or demographics will likely result in deteriorated performance.
+However, reproducing the imaging protocol on similar demographics should enable viable results.

 5) *How does it work?*